flyteorg/flytectl/docs/source/gen/flytectl_sandbox_status.rst

 flytectl sandbox status
 -----------------------

-Get status of the sandbox environment.
+Get the status of the Sandbox environment.

 Synopsis
 ~~~~~~~~